Diary of a Wimpy Kid (2010 film)

-Diary of a Wimpy Kid is a 2010 American comedy film directed by Thor Freudenthal and based on Jeff Kinney's 2007 book of the same name.
-The film stars Zachary Gordon, Robert Capron, Devon Bostick, Rachael Harris, Steve Zahn, and Chloë Grace Moretz.
+Diary of a Wimpy Kid is a 2010 American comedy film directed by Thor Freudenthal, based on Jeff Kinney's 2007 novel.
+The film stars Zachary Gordon, Robert Capron, Rachael Harris and Steve Zahn.
+The screenplay by Jackie and Jeff Filgo, Jeff Judah, and Gabe Sachs chronicles Greg Heffley's first year of middle school and his attempt at achieving popularity.

-20th Century Fox released the film theatrically in the United States on March 19, 2010, receiving mixed reviews from critics and grossing $76 million worldwide against a $15 million budget.

-The film spawned a film franchise and was followed by three sequels: Rodrick Rules (2011), Dog Days (2012), and The Long Haul (2017).
-An animated reboot of the same name was released in 2021, which was followed by two sequels of its own: a second adaptation of Rodrick Rules (2022) and Diary of a Wimpy Kid Christmas: Cabin Fever (2023).
-A book detailing the film's creation process, titled The Wimpy Kid Movie Diary, was released on March 16, 2010.
+The film was released in the United States on March 19, 2010, by 20th Century Fox.
+It received mixed reviews from critics and grossed $76 million against a $15 million budget.
+The film spawned its own film series starting with a sequel, subtitled Rodrick Rules, which released the following year.
+A book detailing the film's creation process, The Wimpy Kid Movie Diary, was released in 2010.